HROH/JARS/README.md

 They basically intercept and interact with required modules before they are passed to the requiring module.
 You could say, it is an abstraction of what is known as "[plugins](http://requirejs.org/docs/plugins.html)" in requirejs.
 The syntax for using an interceptor is <code>moduleName + interceptorType + data</code>.
-JAR comes with two default interceptors for now:
+JARS comes with two default interceptors for now:

 ### PluginInterceptor (interceptorType: **"!"**)
 Like already said, this interceptor is used  similar to  the implementation in requirejs,